ghan-logo

 Day 1

-BOARD THE INDIAN PACIFIC IN SYDNEY
+BOARD THE INDIAN PACIFIC IN PERTH

 Day 2